Belongingness

 Belongingness is the human emotional need to be an accepted member of a group.
-Whether it is family, friends, co-workers, a religion, or something else, some people tend to have an 'inherent' desire to belong and be an important part of something greater than themselves.
+Whether it is family, friends, co-workers, a religion, or something else, some people tend to have an inherent desire to belong and be an important part of something greater than themselves.
 This implies a relationship that is greater than simple acquaintance or familiarity.

 Belonging is a strong feeling that exists in human nature.
 To belong or not to belong is a subjective experience that can be influenced by a number of factors within people and their surrounding environment.
-A person's sense of belonging can greatly impact the physical, psychological, and spiritual emotions within themselves.
+A person's sense of belonging can greatly impact their physical, psychological or spiritual well-being.

-Roy Baumeister and Mark Leary argue that belongingness is such a fundamental human motivation that people feel severe consequences for not belonging.
-Were it not so fundamental, then lacking a sense of belonging would not have such dire consequences.
-This desire is so universal that the need to belong is found across all cultures and different types of people.
+Roy Baumeister and Mark Leary argue that belongingness is as fundamental for human motivation as it is universal, for the need to belong is found across all cultures and different types of people, and severe consequences may arise if such need remains unfulfilled.

 Active listening can help create the feeling of belonging; this is because it enables the ability to respond to another person in an understanding and meaningful way.
 When the person feels truly heard, especially in a way that promotes unconditional positive regard, they are able to feel a significantly higher sense of belonging and acceptance.